 Hardeman v.
 Monsanto

-The Ninth Circuit’s decision in this case could have a significant impact on thousands of similar claims involving Roundup and other dangerous products.
-Public Justice’s involvement in this case is part of its on-going effort to stop wrongdoing corporations like Monsanto from blocking victims’ access to justice.
+Public Justice’s involvement in this case is part of our ongoing effort to stop wrongdoing corporations like Monsanto from blocking victims’ access to justice.

 - Leslie Brueckner and Leah Nicholls